A prototype of this expansion was provided by the publisher; however, my opinions are my own.

 This copy is a pre-production prototype — content, quality, and components may change.

-Nomad is one of several upcoming modular expansions for the deck-building negotiation game, Moonrakers.
+Overload is the second of several upcoming modular expansions for the deck-building negotiation game, Moonrakers.
 I have written a full review of the base game if you’re interested in learning more.
-This expansion introduces global events, overhauls the Contract system, and adds new Prototype Ship Parts to the game.